petermorley2023/DA401_Morley/README.md

 ## Code
 1. File Name: Project_Code.R
-* File Type: R Script (.R)
-* Description: This file contains all the code which I used to manipulate, visualize, and analyze the wind speed and pressure over time for hurricanes.
+* This file contains all the code which I used to manipulate, visualize, and analyze the wind speed and pressure over time for hurricanes in R.

 2. File Name: Location_Data.ipynb
-* File Type: Jupyter Notebook (.ipynb)
-* Description: This file contains all the code which I used to manipulate, visualize, and analyze the location data for hurricanes.
+* This file contains all the code which I used to manipulate, visualize, and analyze the location data for hurricanes in Jupyter Notebooks/Python3.

 ## Important Documents
 1. File Name: Final Paper.pdf
-* File Type: PDF document
-* Description: This file is my research paper which contains all information regarding domain review, methods of analysis, results, and conclusion.
+* This file is my research paper which contains all information regarding domain review, methods of analysis, results, and conclusion.

 2. File Name: Executive_Summary.pdf
-* File Type: PDF document
-* Description: This file is my executive summary which summarizes my project as a whole.
+* This file is my executive summary which summarizes my project as a whole.
 In other words a one page version of my final paper.